belav/csharpier/README.md

 # CSharpier
-This is a WIP prettier port to .net for formatting c# code.
-It is NOT production ready.
+This is a WIP [Prettier](https://github.com/prettier/prettier) port to .net for formatting c# code.
+  - It is NOT production ready.
+  - It is opinionated and will eventually offer a limited set of style options.
-It can generate mostly correct code for c# <= 8.0.
+  - It can generate mostly correct code for c# <= 8.0 with a goal of supporting 9.0 before release.
-It formats a solution of ~11,000 source files in < 30 seconds
+  - It formats a solution of ~11,000 source files in ~35 seconds
+  - It will support comparing the syntax tree of the formatted code to the original code to detect when code is lost.
+From my testing, this roughly doubles the time it takes to run.
+Generally this will be used the first time CSharpier is run on a large code base.

 The remaining issues before I'm ready to call it an alpha
 - ~~Leading/Trailing Trivia - The approach to printing these is implemented but a number of nodes are not yet printing them and they are lost.
 Each print function needs to be reviewed.~~